You, me and the Mouse …

 About Elsa Simonetti

 Elsa Simonetti was born in the same year as Walt Disney World, but many miles away in the north of England.
 Her earliest Disney memory is crying during Bambi at the Saturday morning cinema club!
 It wasn’t until her own children were small that her husband introduced her to the magic of Disneyland Paris, and since then she has become obsessed, proving Walt Disney’s own belief that “Laughter is timeless, imagination has no age and dreams are forever”.
-That was the seed of this story – that Disneyland is not just for children, but for anyone who is young at heart.
+That was the seed of these stories – that Disneyland is not just for children, but for anyone who is young at heart.

 Mistletoe and the Mouse is published by Bob McLain at Theme Park Press.